smurty/ExecutorCompletionSvcWithFlowControl/README.md

 ## Implementation
-It is a generic implementation with your choice of:
+It is a generic implementation with user provided:
 * input and output payload classes (type parameters),
 * A callback Function that processes a request item into a processed item.
 * A consumer to receive processed items